 5.0 Development of Policy Content

-5.1 Model Education Program Used to Educate Employees About the HIV Disease and Its Progressive Stages
+5.1 Model Education Program used to educate employees about the HIV disease and its progressive stages

-HSC §85.111 provides direction for the education of state employees and requires the dissemination of an educational pamphlet each year.
-Furthermore, each entity affected by this policy, according to Government Code §501.054 and §506.023, must conduct and document that educational programs are provided to employees at least once each calendar year.
-Training must include infection control procedures.
+Furthermore, each entity affected by this policy, according to Government Code §501.054 and §507.023, conducts educational programs for employees at least once each calendar year.
+Training includes infection control procedures.

 5.2 Education programs for inmates of the Texas Department of Criminal Justice (TDCJ)

-5.3 HIV/AIDS model workplace guidelines for state agencies, and state contractors
+5.3 HIV/AIDS model workplace guidelines for state agencies and state contractors

-DSHS encourages all state agencies and their contractors to establish workplace policies concerning persons with HIV/AIDS.
-HIV/STD Policy 020.006 provides a uniform approach to developing policies and education programs that address HIV/AIDS in the workplace.
-"HIV/AIDS Model Workplace Guidelines for Business, State Agencies, and State Contractors"; and adopted as HIV/STD Policy 020.006, are considered the minimum standards for the development of guidelines for state agencies and their contractors.
-These guidelines are the standard for health care facilities licensed by DSHS as stated in HSC §85.113, "Workplace Guidelines for State Contractors."
-Employers may adapt this model to fit the particular needs of their organization and work force.
+DSHS encourages state agencies and their contractors to establish workplace policies concerning people with HIV/AIDS.
+The Section’s Model Workplace Guidelines webpage provides a uniform approach to developing policies addressing HIV/AIDS in the workplace.
+This model is the minimum standard for the development of guidelines for state agencies and their contractors.
+These guidelines are the standard for health care facilities licensed by DSHS, as stated in HSC §85.113.
+Employers may adapt this model to fit the needs of their organization and work force.
 However, the content and intent must remain consistent with the model guidelines and the Texas Health and Safety Code.

 5.4 Prevention activities provided to state agencies by contractors of the Section